mechmerlin/qmk_setup/qmk_configurator.md

 You can then load this .json file in the future by pressing the `Import Keymap` button.

 **CAUTION:** This is not the same type of .json file used for kbfirmware.com or any other tool.
-If you try to use this for those tools, or the .json from those tools with QMK Configurator, there is a chance your keyboard will explode.
+If you try to use this for those tools, or the .json from those tools with QMK Configurator, there is a chance your keyboard will **explode**.

 ## Generating your .hex file